Learn to survive better!

 Copyright© and Trademarked™

-1984-2011 by Survival Enterprises
+1984-2016 by Survival Enterprises

-There are conflicting recommendations about the best way to take calcium supplements.
-The National Institutes of Health (NIH) consensus statement on optimal calcium intake recommends taking no more than 200 milligram (mg) doses — between meals.
-The recently published clinical guidelines for the prevention and treatment of osteoporosis from the American Association of Clinical Endocrinologists suggest taking supplemental calcium with meals and with a bedtime snack.
 The decision to take the supplements with or between meals may be based on the type of supplement you're taking.
 Calcium carbonate (the most common type of calcium supplement) is more difficult to absorb on an empty stomach or in conditions where there is limited stomach acid.
 Therefore, absorption may be improved when it's taken with food, especially acidic foods such as citrus juice or fruit.

 On the other hand, calcium citrate is better absorbed on an empty stomach.
 The citrate form does not require gastric acid for absorption.
 It's the preferred supplement for those lacking gastric acid, including older people, those who've had stomach surgery or those taking medications that block gastric acid production.